ZhiQi12/Orbital-/README.md

+## Level of Achievement: Apollo 11

 # MODeRATE

-MODeRATE is a web app which generates sentimental score for NUS modules based on reviews scraped from Reddit and NUSMODS.
+MODeRATE is a web app which generates sentimental scores for NUS modules based on reviews scraped from Reddit and NUSMODS.

 ## Description